isomerpages/pa-cdcne/_events/Upcoming Events/Healthier Together @ Tampines.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Untitled_design__2_.png">
 </div>
 <p>Don’t miss out on this great opportunity to embark on your journey to
-wellness and discover how you can make healthier choices for a better tomorrow.</p>
+wellness and discover how you can make healthier choices for a better tomorrow.
-<p>Sign up <a href="https://form.gov.sg/5c45c47aaf7dc60010e5dbb5" rel="noopener noreferrer nofollow" target="_blank">here</a> for
-the Functional Screening.</p>
-<p>Sign up <a href="https://form.gov.sg/6690c5f654c44bb0bbeaee80" rel="noopener noreferrer nofollow" target="_blank">here</a> for
+Sign up <a href="https://form.gov.sg/6690c5f654c44bb0bbeaee80" rel="noopener noreferrer nofollow" target="_blank">here</a> !</p>
-both the Fall Risk Screening and Assessment and the Functional Screening for Active Ageing (Talk).</p>
 <p></p>